sentclose/sentc-docs/docs/src/guide/group.md

 ::::

-If you want to create the group from your own backend then you can use this function and call your api with a post request and this input.
-Endpoint: `https://api.sentc.com/api/v1/group/<the_group_id>/child`
+If you want to create a child group from your own backend, you can use this function to generate the necessary input data.
+After generating the data, call your API with a POST request and include the input data.
+The endpoint for creating a child group is: https://api.sentc.com/api/v1/group/<the_group_id>/child

 :::: tabs type:card